Verein für Deutsche Kulturbeziehungen im Ausland

 The Verein für Deutsche Kulturbeziehungen im Ausland ([fɐˈʔaɪn fyːɐ̯ ˈdɔʏtʃə kʊlˈtuːɐ̯bəˌtsiːʊŋən ʔɪm ˈʔaʊslant]; "Association for German cultural relations abroad"), abbreviated VDA, is a German cultural organisation.
 During the Nazi era it was engaged in spying across the whole world, using German minorities living in other countries.
 Its other goals included preservation of German culture among "racial Germans".

-On the 13 May 1880, in Vienna, the Deutscher Schulverein (DSV/German School Association) was formed.
+On 13 May 1880, in Vienna, the Deutscher Schulverein (DSV/German School Association) was formed.
 In 1881, the Allgemeine Deutsche Schulverein zur Erhaltung des Deutschtums im Auslande (General German School Association for the Conservation of Germanness Abroad), was formed in Berlin by Hamburg lawyer Julius Scharlach.
 It was modeled on the Viennese DSV.
 The associations in Vienna and Berlin initially worked closely together.
 There are donation cards with the imprint of DSV-Berlin and Vienna in existence.
 In 1908, the Berlin association was renamed Verein für das Deutschtum im Ausland (Association for Germanness Abroad), and the current abbreviation VDA, which is usually used, was adopted.
 The VDA had its own symbol, a woman's head with braids and Crown.
 During this time, the DSV in Vienna continued under its original name.
 During World War I, the VDA was at work in the service of the fighting soldiers.
 Its collections (donation cards such as folk song cards, Our Field Gray etc.) were there to benefit the wounded, displaced persons and the next of kin of fallen soldiers.